Overview

 Admission Requirements

 The department of Cell Biology is a participant in the new interdisciplinary Graduate Program in Biomedical Sciences (GPiBS), which combines the expertise of the six programs at the University of Oklahoma Health Sciences Center: Biochemistry & Molecular Biology, Cell Biology, Microbiology & Immunology, Neuroscience, Pathology and Physiology.
 Students wishing to enter the Cell Biology graduate program apply to GPiBS as described in the GPiBS section of the Bulletin.
-An application is filed with the Office of Admissions and is accompanied by official transcripts and results of the Graduate Record Examination (GRE), and TOEFL for foreign applicants.
+An application is filed with the Office of Admissions and is accompanied by official transcripts and results of the Graduate Record Examination (GRE, if submitting, not required), and TOEFL for foreign applicants.
 Three letters of recommendation, from individuals who can address the candidate’s research potential and suitability for graduate school, are also required.

 Program Objectives